RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 + **Weekly Practice:** Homework sets given weekly that help you build the basic skills needed for understanding the course concepts.
 There are 12 of these planned.
 + **Problem Sets:** Extended problem sets, mostly involving writing proofs.
 Some of these will be used in your Proof Portfolio (below).
 There are 6 of these planned.
 + **Daily Prep:** Daily reading and (sometimes) videos, with exercises and questions to be submitted prior to class.
 These will help you learn the basics of new material and prepare you for higher-level focused work in class.
 There are 24 of these planned.
-+ **Proof Workshops:** Weekly discussion threads on Campuswire that will have you collaborate on relevant course-related tasks like analysis of proofs, breakdowns of definitions and theorems, and other activities.
++ **Workshops:** Weekly discussion threads on Campuswire that will have you collaborate on relevant course-related tasks like analysis of proofs, breakdowns of definitions and theorems, and other activities.
 + **Startup and Review Assignments:** Assignments done during the first half of the semester to build (or rebuild) your fluency with the course and the prerequisite mathematics, particularly from MTH 210.
 There are 6 of these planned.

 There are also two major assignments in the course that only happen once.
 More information on both of these will be given later in the semester: